Advice on Entering Club Compettitions

 Winter Series: Open Competitions

-No image will be eligible if it has previously been entered, prior to the current season, in any Winter Series or Annual Competition in any format.
+No image will be eligible if it has previously been entered, prior to the current season, in any Winter Series, in any format.
 A new image derived from the same source as a previous entry must be substantially different from that entry.
 On each Open Competition evening, there will be two sections - Prints and Digital images – each will be judged separately.
 Digital images will be split into two groups: Group A and Group B.

 - Members in Group A may enter up to four images in total, in any combination of Prints or Digital.